wp-plugins/sz-google/readme.txt

 * Feature: Add Google+ comments system.

 == Upgrade Notice ==

+= 0.6 =
+This release add module for google groups and improves some aspects of previous modules.
+Several have been added tightens translation and improved help description on the fields of administration panel.

 = 0.5 =
 This release add module for google translate and improves some aspects of previous modules.
 To use the google translate module must register your site on google account and get the information about the destination code.